coli-saar/tracl/main.typ

 #print-acl-bibliography()
 ```

-You can call `add-bib-resource` as many times as you like to make Bibtex files available
+You can call `add-bib-resource` as many times as you like to make multiple Bibtex files available
 to your paper.
 Note that you have to `read` the Bibtex file yourself before calling
 `add-bib-resource` because of architectural limitations of Typst.